cxong/cdogs-sdl/src/proto/nanopb/README.md

 If you want to perform further development of the nanopb core, or to verify its functionality using your compiler and platform, you'll want to run the test suite.
-The build rules for the test suite are implemented using Scons, so you need to have that installed (ex: `sudo apt install scons` on Ubuntu).
+The build rules for the test suite are implemented using Scons, so you need to have that installed (ex: `sudo apt install scons` or `pip install scons`).
 To run the tests:

     cd tests
     scons